MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inbox-driver-inf-configuration.md

 To update the firmware image for your device by using the CFU model, you should expect to meet the following requirements:

-- Provide a CFU inbox driver INF file.
-This file proves information to the CFU inbox driver that sends the firmware update to the device.
-We recommend that you customize the sample CFU inbox driver INF file to support your firmware update scenarios.
+- Provide a CFU inbox HIDSYS driver INF file.
+This file proves information to the CFU inbox HIDSYS driver (HidSys.dll) that sends the firmware update to the device.
+We recommend that you customize the sample CFU inbox HIDSYS driver INF file to support your firmware update scenarios.

 - Your device must ship with a firmware image that is compliant with the CFU protocol so that it can accept an update from the CFU driver.